 SFUSD looks forward to the day when every item that enters our school district will be reused, recycled, or composted at the end of its time with SFUSD.
 Our interim goal, as outlined in the SFUSD Resource Conservation & Waste Diversion resolution, is to divert 85% of our waste from the landfill by the year 2025.
-The Sustainability Office, in coordination with Recology, the San Francisco Department of the Environment, and the SFUSD Custodial Department, has developed a Zero Waste Plan to reach that goal through upstream solutions and comprehensive waste management practices.
+The Sustainability Office created the Zero Waste Collaborative, composed of Recology, the San Francisco Department of the Environment and the SFUSD Custodial Department in order to reach that goal through upstream solutions and comprehensive waste management practices.

 What we do

 - Zero Waste Champion Program: In coordination with Recology, school staff, teachers, administrators and even parents can become a champion of zero waste at their school.
 Learn more about the Zero Waste Champion Program.